Top Journalism Graduate Schools in the U.S.

 1. Columbia University in New York, NY

-U.S. News and World Report ranked this private research university, which is a member of the Ivy League, fourth among national universities in 2012.
-Columbia University's Journalism School also administers the renowned Pulitzer Prize.
-At this highly regarded journalism graduate school, students can earn a Master of Science (M.S.) in Journalism with four different specializations in newspaper, broadcast, digital media or magazine journalism.
+Columbia University is an Ivy League school and a private research institution that U.S. News & World Report ranked fourth among national universities in 2012.
+The university's Graduate Journalism School also administers the renowned Pulitzer Prize, which honors recipients for their achievements in print journalism, among other categories.
+At the school, students can earn a Master of Science (M.S.) in Journalism and specialize in one of four areas, including newspaper, broadcast, digital media or magazine journalism.
 Students also have the option to pursue an investigative track offered through the Stabile Center for Investigative Journalism.

-Experienced reporters who want to gain skills in a specific journalistic area, such as health and science, arts and culture, politics or business, may consider the Master of Arts (M.A.) in Journalism degree program.
-Five dual master's degree programs are also offered, which combine journalism with areas such as business, law, religion, computer science and international and public affairs.
+Experienced reporters who want to gain skills in a specific journalistic area, such as health and science, arts and culture, politics or business, may consider the Master of Arts (M.A.) in Journalism.
+Five dual master's degree programs are also offered, which combine the study of journalism with international and public affairs, business, law or religion, among other areas.
 A Doctor of Philosophy (Ph.D.) in Communications with a concentration in journalism is also available.

 2. University of California - Berkeley

-The University of California - Berkeley was named a 'Best Western College' and 'Best Value Public College' in rankings by the Princeton Review in 2011.
-The institution was also named the top public university in the nation by U.S. News and World Report in 2012.
-The Graduate School of Journalism offers individuals interested in graduate-level reporting and broadcasting studies a Master of Journalism (M.J.) program, providing students with a foundation of experience in print, online and broadcast media.
-Specialty class topics include business reporting, scientific and environmental journalism, global reporting and photojournalism.
-Three dual degrees are also offered, including an M.J./M.A. in Asian Studies, an M.J./Juris Doctor (law degree) and an M.J./Master of Public Health.
+The University of California in Berkeley was designated as a 'Best Western College' and 'Best Value Public College' by The Princeton Review in 2011.
+The institution was also named the top public university in the nation by U.S. News & World Report in 2012.
+The Graduate School of Journalism offers a Master of Journalism (M.J.) program, through which students acquire experience in print, online and broadcast media.
+Coursework includes specialty topics in scientific and environmental journalism, business reporting, photojournalism and global reporting.
+Three dual degrees are also offered, including an M.J./M.A. in Asian Studies, M.J./Juris Doctor (law degree) and M.J./Master of Public Health.

 3. University of Maryland - College Park